AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

  RESOLVED
  </div>

  The flow cell was set in a wooden mount, as shown in Figure 11.
 An LED rested behind the flow cell to provide backlighting for high-quality video recordings.
 The two microtubes protruding from the back of the mount served as inlet and outlet of the flow cell.
 The flow cell was always mounted such that the outlet was beneath the inlet.
 This mimicked the gravitationally powered, downward movement of flocs seen in StaRS filters.
-The inlet was connected to the aforementioned branched hard-tubing segment, and the outlet was connected to the head loss tubing, as shown in Figures 3 and 4.
+The inlet was connected to the aforementioned branched hard-tubing segment, and the outlet was connected to the head loss tubing.